-- Raster formats are efficient when comparing information among arrays with the same cell size. - Raster files are generally very large because each cell occupies a separate line of data, only one attribute can be assigned to each cell, and cell sizes are relatively small.
+- Raster formats are efficient Vector formats are efficient when comparing information among arrays with the same cell size. - Raster files are generally very large because each cell occupies a separate line of data, only one attribute can be assigned to each cell, and cell sizes are relatively small.